MR-Aminian/Mohammad-Reza-Aminian/_pages/about.md

 Email: Mr [dot] Aminian 1999 [at] gmail [dot] com

 You can also use the side bar options to connect to me via social media.
-(Note: the quickest way would still be the email almost surely!)
+(Note: the quickest way would still be the email, almost surely!)

 <!--
 Create content & metadata